COM109-CW2-Group-1/cw2-website/README.md

 ## Features

-IDK
+Work in progress

 ---

 ## Technologies Used

-- HTML5
+- HTML
-- CSS3
+- CSS
-- JavaScript (ES6)
+- JavaScript
 - jQuery

 ---